 In his zeal to indict AIPAC with ideological rigidity, Beinart sometimes stoops to an unbecoming level of innuendo: “At a rooftop reception during the Democratic National Convention in August, one party official accused AIPAC staffers of disseminating anti-Obama material.”
 This unsourced charge is based on a single official accusing unnamed staffers.
 It is not worthy to appear in a reporter’s book.

 Such sporadic carelessness mars an otherwise carefully sourced book.
 For example, Beinart cites Anti-Defamation League National Director Abraham Foxman’s praise of American diplomat Dennis Ross as being a result of Ross’ “excessive deference” to the Israeli government.
-Not only did his source (The Forward) say no such thing, but his choice to belittle Ross, an able man who has managed to serve Presidents on both sides of the aisle, suggests that Beinart cannot appreciate even a balanced advocate for Israel’s cause.
+Not only did his source (The Forward) say no such thing, but his choice to belittle Ross, an able man who has managed to serve presidents on both sides of the aisle, suggests that Beinart cannot appreciate even a balanced advocate for Israel’s cause.

 A large part of the book is written to establish President Obama’s bona fides as a man who has always been close to Jews and the Jewish community.
 About that there can be little doubt.
 In Chicago and ever since, Obama has been close to a large number of Jews.
 After all, his chief of staff, Jacob Lew, is an Orthodox Jew, and probably the only high executive official in American history who cannot regularly eat in the White House mess because it isn’t kosher.
-The President’s cause is not helped, however, with sentences like this, Beinart’s only reference to the egregious Reverend Jeremiah Wright:
+The president’s cause is not helped, however, with sentences like this, Beinart’s only reference to the egregious Rev. Jeremiah Wright:

-“Obama gravitated toward Reverend Wright’s Trinity Church, partly because of the church’s deep commitment to social justice, partly because it offered him the authentic African-American experienced he craved, and partly because it provided him a potential power base in Chicago.”
-Even for someone who believes, as I do, that the President cares about Israel, this will not do to clarify his attachment to Wright, a man with a long history of inflammatory statements, who in a speech in June of 2011 called the State of Israel “illegal” and “genocidal.”
+“Obama gravitated toward Reverend Wright’s Trinity Church, partly because of the church’s deep commitment to social justice, partly because it offered him the authentic African-American experience he craved, and partly because it provided him a potential power base in Chicago.”
+Even for someone who believes, as I do, that the president cares about Israel, this will not do to clarify his attachment to Wright, a man with a long history of inflammatory statements, who in a speech in June 2011 called the State of Israel “illegal” and “genocidal.”

 Beinart makes an eloquent argument at the close of his book that attachment to Israel is ultimately a result of serious Jewish education.
 The book ends with a paean to Jewish education in general and day schools in particular.
-These words warm any Rabbi’s heart.
-Beinart’s recognition of the increasing radicalism of some Israelis (those for example, who odiously sanctify Baruch Goldstein), the destructive impact of some of the settlements and the importance of Jewish education — these are important and worthy points.
+These words warm any rabbi’s heart.
+Beinart’s recognition of the increasing radicalism of some Israelis (those, for example, who odiously sanctify Baruch Goldstein), the destructive impact of some of the settlements and the importance of Jewish education — these are important and worthy points.
 But they are embedded in a narrative that is unreliably one-sided.
-Sometimes the language is inflammatory to the point of offense, as when he speaks of Israel’s alternately procedural and military operations in the West Bank as: “for every act of law, a little pogrom.”
+Sometimes the language is inflammatory to the point of offense, as when he speaks of Israel’s alternately procedural and military operations in the West Bank as “for every act of law, a little pogrom.”
 The use here of “pogrom,” apart from being a-historical and irksome, is sticking his thumb in the establishment’s eye.

 Perhaps no single sentiment better illustrates the perceptual gulf than this: “The main reason Israel generates disproportionate criticism from the leftist academics, artists, and labor unionists, not to mention the General Assembly of the United Nations, is not because it’s a Jewish state, but because it’s perceived as a Western one.”